-- Because the device's output signals have fast rise and fall times, PCB trace lengths should be minimal - Consider all device loads as well as parasitic capacitance due to PCB traces when calculating capacitance.
-This is especially critical in systems with higher capacitive loads that could create higher transient currents in the V{DD} and V{SS} circuits. - Take special care to minimize noise levels on the V{REF}, V{DDA} and V{SSA} pins - Designs that utilize the TRST pin for JTAG port or EOnCE module functionality (such as development or debugging systems) should allow a means to assert TRST whenever RESET is asserted, as well as a means to assert TRST independently of RESET.
+- Consider all device loads as well as parasitic capacitance due to PCB traces when calculating capacitance.
+This is especially critical in systems with higher capacitive loads that could create higher transient currents in the VDD and VSS circuits. - Take special care to minimize noise levels on the $V{REF}$ , $V{DDA}$ and $V{SSA}$ pins - Designs that utilize the TRST pin for JTAG port or EOnCE module functionality (such as development or debugging systems) should allow a means to assert TRST whenever RESET is asserted, as well as a means to assert TRST independently of RESET.
 Designs that do not require debugging functionality, such as consumer products, should tie these pins together. - Because the Flash memory is programmed through the JTAG/EOnCE port, the designer should provide an interface to this port to allow in-circuit Flash programming